Double Tax Treaties

 In this example, an individual works for a UK employer but is a dual resident and spends their time working in the UK and overseas.
 Given that the individual is working in two or more tax jurisdictions (including the UK) it is very important to determine where they are treaty resident.

 In this scenario, the individual may be considered "treaty non-resident" from a UK perspective and therefore the Employment Income Article of the Double Tax Agreement will usually restrict the UK tax liability to UK workdays only.
-This means that tax on income would only be due to the UK HMRC for the days that the individual actually worked in the UK, and not days worked in other jurisdictions.
+This means that tax on income would only be due to the UK tax authorities (HMRC) for the days that the individual actually worked in the UK, and not days worked in other jurisdictions.

 This arrangement is typical in scenarios where an expat is employed on a local UK contract, but their family have remained at home somewhere in Europe and they spend three to four days in the UK and the remaining time at the family home outside of the UK.